 In order to snowmobile you must have snow, and lots of it!
 The snow in Saguenay-Lac-Saint-Jean lasts approximately 5 months; From mid-November to mid-April.
-It’s practically a guaranteed winter with an average or 275 inches of snow each season.
+It’s practically a guaranteed winter with an average of 275 inches of snow each season.

 Trails and Tours

 The region has 2,300 miles of snowmobiling trails; it’s basically a whole road system to get around in the winter.
-You’ll also find many options for hiring guides, doing multi day tours, and snowmobile friendly bars, restaurants, and hotels in the region.
+You’ll also find many options for hiring guides, doing multi-day tours, and snowmobile-friendly bars, restaurants, and hotels in the region.

-I went on a 2 day snowmobile outing with Simon, a guide from OrganisAction – Québec Hors Circuits.
+I went on a 2-day snowmobile outing with Simon, a guide from OrganisAction – Québec Hors Circuits.
 I had been on a snowmobile before, but only for a few hours at a time.
 This would be the first time I would spend multiple days snowmobiling and covering long distances.
-I was excited to have a more in-depth experience and see more of the region via the back country trails.
+I was excited to have a more in-depth experience and see more of the region via the backcountry trails.

 7 Surprising things I learned as a Beginner Snowmobiling in Quebec